 – Michael Broukhim, Co-Founder and Co-CEO, FabFitFun

-In addition to a diverse group of influencers and content partners, FabFitFun’s program strategy also includes brand and product partners.
+In addition to a diverse group of influencers and content creators, FabFitFun’s partner marketing strategy includes brand and product partners.
 These partners supply goods at or below production cost; some brands provide products for free in exchange for the exposure a subscription box offers.
 Others, including some consumer packaged goods companies, have partnered on paid campaigns.
 All of these partnerships enable FabFitFun to keep customer costs down and business revenue up.

 Influencing Results in 2019 and Beyond